SmartEnCity – Towards Smart Zero CO2 Cities across Europe

 - Maximise renewable energy supply

-Activities include retrofitting in buildings, integrating infrastructures, developing sustainable mobility and the intelligent use of Information and Communication Technologies.
+Activities included retrofitting in buildings, integrating infrastructures, developing sustainable mobility and the intelligent use of Information and Communication Technologies.

-The SmartEnCity concept will be defined, planned and implemented in the three Lighthouse demonstrators Vitoria-Gasteiz (Spain), Tartu (Estonia) and Sonderborg (Denmark).
-The process will be replicated in the two Follower cities of Lecce (Italy), and Asenovgrad (Bulgaria).
-We will encourage a SmartEnCity Network of further cities interested replicating the approach elsewhere in Europe.
+The SmartEnCity concept has been defined, planned and implemented in the three Lighthouse Cities Vitoria-Gasteiz (Spain), Tartu (Estonia) and Sonderborg (Denmark).
+The process has been replicated in the two Follower Cities of Lecce (Italy), and Asenovgrad (Bulgaria).
+We encouraged a SmartEnCity Network of further cities interested in replicating the approach elsewhere in Europe.

-Under the coordination of TECNALIA Research & Innovation, 35 partners from six countries work together to make Smart Zero Carbon Cities a reality in Europe.
+Under the coordination of TECNALIA Research & Innovation, 35 partners from six countries worked together to make Smart Zero Carbon Cities a reality in Europe.